 Flush Toilet (5 double flush), Vault Toilet (4)

-Directions: 20 miles east of Weston, or 21 miles west of Elgin on Highway 204.
-Turn north on Forest Service Road 64.
-Follow the road for 12 miles to the campground.
+From Weston, Oregon: Travel 20 miles east of Weston on Highway 204.
+Turn left (north) onto Forest Service Road 64.
+Follow the road for 12 miles and the campground entrance will be on your right.

 Most campsites were not designed for today's longer RVs.
 Sites with pull-throughs provide the best opportunities for longer RVs or truck/trailer combos.
 Some back-in sites can also accomodate the longer vehicles.
 Be aware that this campground is first come-first served, and those sites tend to be taken quickly.